 First off, anyone planning to visit Belgium should see the movie: ‘In Bruges’, about two hitmen who are forced to lie low in Bruges.

-We received our ancient-looking keys and escorted to the hotel, half a block along around the corner.
+We received our ancient-looking keys and were escorted to the hotel, half a block along around the corner.
 When we first saw our rooms El was a little bit alarmed.
-This is a VERY old hotel, and ensuites hadn’t been invented back in 1162 (or 1152, don’t have the exact date, but old, very old!).
+This is a very OLD hotel, and ensuites hadn’t been invented back in 1162 (or 1152, don’t have the exact date, but old, very old!).
 The rooms have been retrofitted to some extent, but her bathroom was outside the main suite.

 I almost offered to switch rooms — ours was much smaller but did have an ensuite.
 However, El soon fell under the spell of history of the place.